TheDrHax/t100ta-scripts/README.md

 This script reloads hid_multitouch module after lid is opened to re-enable the touchscreen.
 Not sure if this bug affects someone except me, so install it only if your touchscreen is not working after lid is closed.

-Also this script can change CPU governors when lid state is changed.
-You can specify governors for closed and opened states and disable this behaviour by changing the variables on top of the script.
+Also this script can change CPU governor to powersave and back when lid state is changed.
+You can disable this behaviour by changing the **governor_control** variable on top of the script.

 Script needs to be started with **root**.